EvansWinner/atto_line_editor/README.md

 I have determined that the resulting a.out does not segfault when started.
 The 'q' command also appears to work.
+Additionally, I have gotten it to stop echoing anything at the console, which condition persists after the program is closed.
 Other than that, I don't know anything yet.

 License